How to Get Better Gas Mileage – 14 Tips for your RV

 There are two things you need to know about your RV specifically if you want to understand how to get better gas mileage.

 First, it’s important to balance your rig and load your RV properly.
 Keep heavy items near the floor, and make sure you don’t unbalance your RV on one side.
-If your RV shows any signs of tilting while you are parked on level ground, this is a big sign that your gas mileage will suffer.
+If your RV shows any signs of tilting while you are parked on level ground, this is a big sign that your fuel efficiency will suffer.

 If you learned something from this article, please feel free to share it on social media or send it to your RV friends and family.
-We are sure that if you apply the advice on this list, you will save a lot of gas money on your next trip.
+We’re sure if you apply the advice on this list, you’ll be saving a lot of gas money on your next trip!

 As always, we welcome your comments below, whether advice, experience, or further questions!